rsoprivatecloud/osic-bare-metal-deployment-process/README.md

     cd /root

-Download the LXC container to the deployment host:
+Download the LXC container to the deployment host.

+If for some reason the following link fails to download, you can create your own osic-prep LXC container by following the instructions [here](#create-the-osic-prep-lxc-container).

     wget http://public.thornelabs.net/osic-prep-lxc-container.tar.gz